Helen Herron Taft: Later life and death

 After leaving the White House, the Tafts moved to New Haven, Connecticut, where Taft's husband held a chair at Yale University.
 Taft was unhappy with life outside of the White House, and she was often alone when her husband was traveling and her children were away at school.
 She was, however, happy to be out of the public eye.
 In 1914, Taft became the first first lady to publish a memoir with the publication of Recollections of Full Years, which had been written with her daughter Helen and journalist Eleanor Egan.
 She took an interest in the events of World War I, and during the war she provided support for the American Red Cross.

 The Tafts continued to travel after retiring from the White House, visiting Bermuda, Panama, England, and Italy, being greeted in the latter two countries by King George V and the Pope, respectively.
 Continuing in her interest in politics, Taft joined the Colonial Dames of America in 1923 and became its honorary vice president in 1925.She also served as the honorary leader of the Girl Scouts of the USA.

-Taft was widowed on March 8, 1930.
-In her final years, she lived with her housekeeper in Washington, D.C., occasionally traveling to other countries.
+After her husband's death in March 1930, she lived with her housekeeper in Washington, D.C., occasionally traveling to other countries.
 She continued to follow politics later in life, opposing the New Deal policies that were implemented in the 1930s.
 Taft died in Washington on May 22, 1943, and was buried next to her husband at Arlington National Cemetery.